ghoomfrog/universe/computer science/intlet.md

-# Intlet-Based Arbitrary-Precision Integer
+# Intlet

-An intlet-based arbitrary-precision integer constitutes of a sequence of <ins>intlets</ins>:
+An intlet is a partial object that can sequentially form an arbitrary-precision integer.
+An intlet is structured as follows:

 Field   |Size|Description
 --------|----|-----------